snowplow/snowplowanalytics.com/_posts/2018-08-15-snowplow-sql-runner-0.7.0-released/index.md

 <h2 id="check-sql">3.
 Check SQL queries</h2>

-The `-fillTemplates` flag will evaluate a SQL file, and print the query in the console, exactly how it would be run against the database.
+The new `-fillTemplates` flag will evaluate a SQL file, and print the query in the console, exactly how it would be run against the database.
 This can assist in debugging templated files, where it's useful to see the transformations around how variables are inserted into templates.

 For example:

 {% highlight bash %}
 $ ./sql-runner -fillTemplates -playbook integration/resources/good-postgres-with-template.yml -var username=postgres,password=,host=localhost
 {% endhighlight %}